Posted in Poems

 I am their questions and answers

-Transporting them to the confines of earth and vastness of space
+Transporting them from the confines of Earth to the expanse of the Universe

 I am a Tangible Figure